top of page

 In general no. The members living at Angel Yard will own or be buying their homes.
 Under some circumstances owners may rent out their homes in the future, but not in the short term.

-The major design decisions have now been taken, but there will be further opportunities to decide on fixtures and fittings.
-Internal decorations will always be up to the homeowner, of course, and the common house arrangement and landscape planting will decided by the future residents.
+Internal decorations will always be up to the homeowner, of course, and the common house arrangement and landscape planting will decided by residents.

 All of the flats and houses have door widths and bathroom dimensions to make them wheelchair accessible, and there are toilets on the ground floor of the houses.
 There is a lift that serves all of the flats in the apartment buildings, and the common house and garden will be wheelchair accessible.
 We can discuss the possibility of installing a wet room or specific fittings in the bathroom of your home.